 The wrong way

-Well, so what is wrong with the false perception of black-box, white-box, and grey-box pentesting?
-It is hard to name any particular misconception, as it is usually incorrect.
-Many people, the laymen and cyber security experts alike, genuinely believe that:
+Well, what is wrong with the perception of black-box, white-box, and grey-box pentesting?
+It is difficult to pinpoint any particular misconception, as it is usually inaccurate on a very basic level of interpretation.
+Many people, the laymen, and cybersecurity pentesting experts alike, genuinely believe that:

-In fact, even on the Wikipedia-level of understanding, this kind of thinking is profoundly incorrect and severely flawed.
-Before we discuss its dire consequences, let us share what these types of testing are.
+In fact, even on the Wikipedia-level of understanding, this kind of thinking is profoundly incorrect, severely impaired, and causes a lot of harm in the industry.
+In particular, the black-box pentest misconception diminishes the external pentesting exercises to mere vulnerability scanning with optional exploitation of potential vulnerabilities.
+But before we discuss its alarming consequences, let me share what the types of cybersecurity penetration testing actually are.

 The right way